spinnaker-hackathon/training/Lab2.md

 ### Note - Don't mind the red dot in the Bake Stage.
 It's informational suggesting a CI Trigger should be configured for a Bake Stage to ensure you are deploying the latest code and artifacts

 ![No CREATE Permission](/AutoScale-Group.png)

+Now Review your what your pipeline has created in Spinnaker.
+Look at the Server Groups and Instance.